killbom/google-music-electron/README.md

-    -S, --skip-taskbar          Skip showing the application in the taskbar --minimize-to-tray          Hide window to tray instead of minimizing --hide-via-tray             Hide window to tray instead of minimizing (only for tray icon) --allow-multiple-instances  Allow multiple instances of `google-music-electron` to run --verbose                   Display verbose log output in stdout --debug-repl                Starts a `replify` server as `google-music-electron` for debugging
+    -S, --skip-taskbar          Skip showing the application in the taskbar --minimize-to-tray          Hide window to tray instead of minimizing --hide-via-tray             Hide window to tray instead of minimizing (only for tray icon) --allow-multiple-instances  Allow multiple instances of `youtube-music-electron` to run --verbose                   Display verbose log output in stdout --debug-repl                Starts a `replify` server as `youtube-music-electron` for debugging
 ```

 ## Development